 Set the right expectations

-Some digital marketing activities might produce quicker results than others.
+Some activities might produce quicker results than others.
 A new ad campaign will hit those success indicators faster than SEO optimization of a product page which can take a couple of months at least.

 Define a clear strategy

 Make sure your digital marketing freelancer is clear on your business goals and has an approved concept of how to achieve them.
 For instance, what channels will be used?
 What is the recommended budget size and how should it be distributed to various campaigns?
 Make a plan and just stick to it.

 You must be able to view the results of your marketing efforts in order to make future marketing decisions.
 Maintain and cultivate a working relationship with structured communication via scheduled reports, live shared dashboards, and weekly discussions.
 It could be a simple dashboard for Facebook ads or Google ads or a content calendar on Google Sheets.

 Keep up your end of the deal